icopy-site/awesome/docs/awesome/awesome-elm.md

 * [elm-init](https://github.com/JustusAdam/elm-init) - Interactive setup for new Elm projects.
 * [elm-new](https://github.com/simonewebdesign/elm-new) - Generate initial project scaffolding based on a template.
 * [elm-webpack-starter-kid](https://github.com/FranzSkuffka/elm-webpack-starter-kid) - A very very basic elm + webpack 4 template.

-## Misc

-*Everything that you need to see.*

-* [Elm Search](http://klaftertief.github.io/elm-search/) - Search Elm documentation for operators, function signatures, etc.
-* [404 Elm Street](https://github.com/zalando/elm-street-404) - A fun WebGL game built with Elm.
-* [Haskell to Elm](https://github.com/eeue56/haskell-to-elm) - Collection of examples on places where Elm is different to Haskell, targeted at Elm beginners coming from Haskell backgrounds.
-* [runelm.io](https://runelm.io) - A place to share and run Elm code.
-* [Ellie](https://ellie-app.com/new) - The **El**m **Li**ve **E**ditor
-* [Online REPL](http://elmrepl.cuberoot.in) - The ELM Online REPL
-* [Elm on Alpine](https://github.com/wunsh/docker-alpine-elm) - The full working Docker image of Elm language built on top of Alpine.
-An easy way to start with Elm.
-No any system-wide dependencies except for Docker.